 Graduate Record Exam (GRE)

-All applicants to the MSN program are required to take the GRE General Test within 5 years of application.
+Beginning with fall 2019 MSN applicants, the Graduate Record Exam will no longer be required.
+All fall 2018 applicants to the MSN program are required to take the GRE General Test within 5 years of application.
 The General test a computer-based exam, which consists of verbal, quantitative and analytical reasoning measures.
 Only post-master’s certificate program applicants that have already completed a master of science in nursing degree at a college or university in the United States are not required to take the GRE.

 Vanderbilt's codes are:

 Additional information regarding the GRE can be obtained by visiting the GRE web site at: www.ets.org/gre or writing to:

 Princeton, NJ 08541-6000

 The GRE General Test, available year round in many locations, is administered at 225 test centers in the United States and Canada, as well as in many overseas locations.
 To obtain information about test center locations or to schedule an appointment to take the GRE call the Prometric Testing Center at 1-800-GRE-Call (1-800-473-2255).

 The fee is $160 and the allotted test time is 4 hours.
 With the computer-based exam you can view your verbal and quantitative scores on the screen immediately after completing the test.
 Score reports which will include your verbal, quantitative and analytical writing score are sent via online or paper to the institutions (designated by the student) within 30 days.

 The provisions in these Web pages do not constitute a contract, express or implied, between any applicant, student or faculty member and Vanderbilt University School of Nursing.
 The School of Nursing reserves the right to withdraw courses at any time, change fees, calendar, curriculum, graduation procedures, and any other requirement affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.